erSubhashThapa/100daysofcode/r2-log.md

 - ## Helping
   I looked at [Swishyfishie's @Swishyfishie2](https://twitter.com/Swishyfishie2) code.
 He has a counter here.
 You can add 1 or two and then submit to save to `sessionStarage`.

+  <img src="log_imgs/swishy_5-14.PNG" width=300>

-It was added more numbers than expected when after your submit.
-I made a `log(func)` function to call from every function Swishy made to see where the problem was.
+  It was adding more numbers than expected after you press submit.

+  I made a `log(func)` function to call from each function that Swishy made to see where the problem was.
 The `log(func)` function console logs the function name and the `count` variable's value:

-  <img src="log_imgs/swishy_5-14.PNG" width=300>

   ```javascript
   function log(func) {
     console.log(`func:${func}, count:${count}`);
   };
   ```
-  Then you call the `log(func)` function from each function, passing in a name for your function such as "+1" or "save".
+  You call `log(func)` from each function, passing in a name for your function such as "+1" or "save".

   What I saw was that when the submit button was pressed, `count` increased by one.
 Sure enough Swishy was adding 1 to `count`, probably left over from copy and pasting from his first function.